 On January 30, 2020, the World Health Organization (WHO) declared the Wuhan coronavirus (COVID-19) a public health emergency of international concern.
 The media started talking outbreaks and epidemics interchangeably.
 Then, on March 11, the WHO declared the coronavirus a pandemic.
+Now a second wave of infections has hit and people are locked down again.
 So what is the difference between a pandemic, an epidemic, and an outbreak?

 What Is an Outbreak?